nameless-and-blameless/TAG/reports/Sanctuary-Massacre.md

 # Sanctuary Massacres

-Sanctuary Massacres refer to a series of covert mass executions carried out during **The American Genocide (TAG)**.
+Sanctuary Massacres refer to a series of covert mass executions carried out during **[[The American Genocide (TAG)|TAG]]**.
 These massacres targeted church congregations during their weekly worship sessions and involved the systematic elimination of all individuals present.
 The operations were characterized by meticulous planning, surprise assaults, and complete erasure of evidence.

 ## Overview